tanaykpaul/DepthChart/README.md

 4. getFullDepthChart()
     - Print out the full depth chart with every position on the team and every player within the Depth Chart

+Furthermore, this solution must show a direction to enter an existing Depth chart.

 ### Some Sample Inputs / Outputs
 #### Create 6 players for 2 positions ("QB" and "LWR")
 1. var TomBrady = { "number": 12, "name": "Tom Brady" }